Is There Still a Sherut from Ben Gurion Airport?

 Is There Still a Sherut from Ben Gurion Airport to Jerusalem?

-No. The former Nesher sherut service between Ben Gurion Airport and Jerusalem is no longer operating.
+No. The former Nesher shared-taxi service between Ben Gurion Airport and Jerusalem is no longer operating.

-👉 For a complete overview of all current transportation options from Ben Gurion Airport to Jerusalem, including taxis, trains, and private transfers, see my dedicated guide: How to Get from Ben Gurion Airport to Jerusalem.
+👉 Going to Jerusalem?
+Compare all available transportation options from Ben Gurion Airport, including travel times, costs and practical considerations, in my guide: How to Get from Ben Gurion Airport to Jerusalem.

 taxi stand sign